nasa/DERT/dert/doc/README.txt

 DERT
 Desktop Exploration of Remote Terrain
-2017
+2018

 SYSTEM REQUIREMENTS:

-DERT requires 64-bit Java 1.7 or later.
-However, all releases have been built with the Java 1.8 JDK so the Java 1.8 JRE is required.
-Rebuild DERT to use an earlier JRE.
-Mac OS X 10.11.6 and Red Hat Linux 6 have been tested successfully.
+DERT requires 64-bit Java 1.8 or later and at least 2 GB of RAM.
 A 3-button mouse is recommended.

 INSTALLATION:

-Install DERT by unzipping the zip file and placing the resulting directory in your desired location.
+Install DERT by unzipping the zip file and placing the resulting directory at your desired location.
 The directory may be placed anywhere but should remain intact.
 Do not move or rearrange any files.
 DERT may be installed in a central location for multiple users.
 Put the dert directory in the user's path.
 The path to dert should not contain any spaces.